-Suppose that $Q(x)$ is a polynomial of degree at most $2n$ for some positive integer $n$, and let $q(z)$ denote the stable Fej\'er-Riesz factor of $Q(x)$, i.e. $q(z)$ is the unique polynomial with real coefficients with no zeros in the closed unit disk, except possibly for simple zeros at $z=\pm 1$, such that
+Suppose that $Q(x)$ is a polynomial of degree at most $2n$ for some positive integer $n$, and let $q(z)$ denote the stable Fej\'er--Riesz factor of $Q(x)$, i.e. $q(z)$ is the unique polynomial with real coefficients and no zeros in the closed unit disk, except possibly for simple zeros at $z=\pm 1$, such that

 normalized so that $q(0)>0$.
-Then we can define orthonormal polynomials with respect to $\mu$ in \eqref{1.1} by
+We can define orthonormal polynomials with respect to $\mu$ in \eqref{1.1} by

 The last equation implies that